Skip to main content

 Grant Manager Responsibilities

-The Grant Manager is responsible for implementing and managing the awarded grant within the approved budget (as described in the application, award documents, and applicable regulations.)
+The Grant Manager is responsible for implementing and managing the grant within the approved budget, funding agency required, and applicable regulations.
+In addition, specifically, the Grant Manager is responsible for:

 • Adhering to the terms of the grant.